Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Setting Up the Serial Port

-On Windows systems, the TRACE32 start-up script will automatically search for the right COM port attached to the Portenta H7 board.
+On Windows systems, the TRACE32 start-up script will automatically search for the right COM port attached to the board.

 &GDBPORT="/dev/ttyACM0"

 .
 This must be done before you start the TRACE32 software.
-After changing the port you can start the TRACE32 debugger or re-start it in case it was open while you made the changes.
+After changing the port, you can start the TRACE32 debugger or re-start it in case it was open while you performed the changes.

-The manual port setting is also useful for Windows systems where you have multiple Portenta H7 boards connected and you want to select a specific board to be used by TRACE32 for debugging.
+The manual port setting is also useful for Windows systems when you connect multiple boards simultaneously and you would like to select a specific board to be used by TRACE32 for debugging.
 The automatic port selection is disabled when a &GDBPORT definition is found in

 system-settings.cmm